GriffinHatchery/GriffinHatcheryWebGPU/README.md

 # GriffinHatcheryWebGPU

 The project illustrates some things that can be done with WebGpu.

 Everything is done from scratch.
 The transpiled javascript does not rely on other third party libraries.
 Although I build with NPM using typescript and have some other dev dependencies, the built website has no dependencies on other projects or node modules.

 ## Setup
 The project requires npm to buld.

-You will also need the Canary build of Chrome to run until WebGpu is no longer experimental.
+You will also need the Canary build of Chrome or use the `--enable-unsafe-webgpu` flag to run until WebGpu is no longer experimental.

 I use Visual Studio Code as my development enviroment.

 I use the wgsl-analyzer extention to help me write the wgsl shaders.

 I use the Live Server extention set up to serve from dist using these setting:

 > "liveServer.settings.root": "/dist"

-> "liveServer.settings.AdvanceCustomBrowserCmdLine": "path\\to\\chrome\\canary\\chrome.exe --enable-unsafe-webgpu"
+> "liveServer.settings.AdvanceCustomBrowserCmdLine": "chrome.exe --enable-unsafe-webgpu"

 ## Build
 To build there are two options